iphan/tweet-weather-pipeline/README.md

 ## Further Enhancements
 - Add error handling and recovery code:
-  - automatic restart if either API fails
+  - retry and timeouts for API calls
   - keep track of invalid tweets or coordinates for troubleshooting
-  - backpressure handling, what if either Twitter or Weather API is down
+  - backpressure handling, if either Twitter or Weather API is down, or spike in tweets
 - Dockerization for easy deployment
 - Add more unit tests for end-to-end.
 Current unit tests only cover small units.

 _Note_:
 > During my testing, I didn't find any tweets with `Polygon` place type, so I didn't add code for this case.
-> Only `Point` and `Feature place types are handled.
+> Only `Point` and `Feature` place types are handled.
 >